phonowell/genshin-impact-script/doc/qa.md

 ## Wrong character recognition

 - Can't use in multiplayer mode
-- Can't use if the number of team members is not `4`
 - Make sure the screen filter is not used
 - Try a different direction (e.g. pointing to the sky)